Shedless Dogs For People With Canine Allergies

 They are very easy to train, almost intuitive in their understanding.
 Best of all, once they learn a command, they’ll likely remember it for the rest of their lives.
-They are among the most loyal of dogs and they like and enjoy being around children.
-Their loyalty and protective natures do mean that a firm and consistent owner is needed.
+They are among the most loyal of dogs, and they like and enjoy being around children.
+Their loyalty and protective natures do mean that a firm and the consistent owner is needed.

 It’s easy for a Bouviers des Flandres to become over-protective and aggressive toward strangers or anything that it sees as a threat toward its family.
 A good brisk walk or run daily will keep your Boviers des Flandres calm and docile indoors.

 Boviers des Flandres Size and Grooming – This breed is quite substantial, standing 22-28 inches tall at the shoulder and weighing in at a stocky 60-110 pounds.
 Grooming, as might be expected in a long-haired breed, is very important to the dog’s cleanliness.
 Brush thoroughly every day and bathe as needed.
 Boviers des Flandres will need three or four trims a year as well.

 While the Poodle is the most popular of the large pure-bred dogs on our list, it’s also a breed plagued with health problems.

 In spite of the health issues, large Standard Poodles share all the wonderful qualities of their smaller siblings but have the added benefit of being tempered by their size.
 Like large dogs, they tend to be calmer and less aggressive.

 Since we’ve already discussed Poodles at length, we would like to point out that any Poodle crossbreed tends to retain the Poodles low allergy profile, while gaining the more stable health profile of other less specialized breeds.